By now, you probably already know that the key to business and revenue growth isn't just bringing in new customers.

 This desire to know that you are working toward a “next step” can also be applied to business relationships.

-CSMs should create and revise on a regular basis a relationship roadmap.
+CSMs should create and revise a relationship roadmap on a regular basis.
 Build in steps for new milestones and goals.
-Both parties should be able to look forward and be excited about the current and next stage of the relationship.
+Both parties should be able to look forward and be excited about the current and next stages of the relationship.

 5. Make memories around your shared successes.